Skip to content

 The output argument lets you modify the soup depending on which file is being generated.

-Have a look at our own pre-processing function to get inspiration.
+Have a look at our own cleaning function to get inspiration.